diegopau/PowerDirHasher/README.md

 items:
 "2020\" -"my_photos*\"
 ```
-then it will exclude the files of any folder that starts with "my_photos" that is UNDER the folder "2020" but it will not exclude the whole thing just because the base path "D:\my_photos\" contains that folder name, it will only work with what is under the base path.
+then it will exclude the files of any folder that starts with "my_photos" that is UNDER the folder "2020" but it will not exclude the whole thing just because the folder/item to be processed "D:\my_photos\2020\" contains that folder name; it will only work with what is under the folder to be processed.

+NOTE2:
+Please make sure that you understand the difference between:
+`"More pictures\" -"folder_name\"`
+and
+`"More pictures\" -":folder_name\"`
+The first option will include ANY folder with the name "folder_name", regardless of it is directly under "More pictures", or if its any subfolder or sub sub folder with that name.
+However the second option will literally only exclude files that are under `More pictures\folder_name`

 ```
 Rules: